ibm-cloud-docs/openshift/openshift_cluster_update.md

         ```
         {: pre}

      3. Add the zone to your worker pool that you retrieved earlier.
 When you add a zone, the worker nodes that are defined in your worker pool are provisioned in the zone and considered for future workload scheduling.
-If you want to spread your worker nodes across multiple zones, choose a [multizone-capable zone](/docs/openshift?topic=openshift-regions-and-zones#zones).
+If you want to spread your worker nodes across multiple zones, choose a [classic](/docs/openshift?topic=openshift-regions-and-zones#zones-mz) or [VPC](/docs/openshift?topic=openshift-regions-and-zones#zones-vpc) multizone location.
        * <img src="images/icon-classic.png" alt="Classic infrastructure provider icon" width="15" style="width:15px; border-style: none"/> Classic clusters:
          ```
          ibmcloud oc zone add classic --zone <zone> --cluster <cluster_name_or_ID> --worker-pool <pool_name> --private-vlan <private_VLAN_ID> --public-vlan <public_VLAN_ID>